What makes quantum clicks special?: Quantum Predictions: Probabilities and Expectations

-\subsection{Quantum bounds on the Cabello, Estebaranz and Garc{\'{i}}a-Alcaine logic}
+\subsubsection{Quantum Bounds on the Cabello, Estebaranz and Garc{\'{i}}a-Alcaine Logic}

-As a final exercise we shall compute the quantum bounds on the Cabello, Estebaranz and Garc{\'{i}}a-Alcaine logic~\cite{cabello-96,cabello-99} which can be used in a parity proof of the Kochen-Specker theorem in 4 dimensions, as depicted in Fig.~\ref{2016-pu-book-chapter-qm-f-kspac} (where also a representation of the atoms as vectors in $\mathbb{R}^4$ suggested by Cabello~\cite[Fig.~1]{cabello:210401} is enumerated), as well as the dichotomic observables~\cite[Eq.~(2)]{cabello:210401} $\textsf{\textbf{A}}_i = 2 \vert {\bf a}_i \rangle \langle {\bf a}_i \vert - \mathbb{I}_4$ is used.
-The observables are then ``bundled'' into the respective contexts to which they belong; and the context summed according to the contextual inequalities from the Hull computation~(\ref{2015-s-e11}), and introduced by Cabello~\cite[Eq.~(1)]{cabello:210401}.
+As a final exercise we shall compute the quantum bounds on the Cabello, Estebaranz and Garc{\'{i}}a-Alcaine logic~\cite{cabello-96,cabello-99} which can be used in a parity proof of the Kochen-Specker theorem in 4 dimensions, as well as the dichotomic observables~(Equation~(2) in \cite{cabello:210401}) $\textsf{\textbf{A}}_i = 2 \vert {\bf a}_i \rangle \langle {\bf a}_i \vert - \mathbb{I}_4$ is used.
+The observables are then ``bundled'' into the respective contexts to which they belong; and the context summed according to the non-contextual inequalities from the Hull computation and introduced by Cabello~(Equation~(1) in \cite{cabello:210401}).
 As a result (we use Cabello's notation and not ours),